HDSB-GWS/Github-Classroom-Teacher-Tools/README.md

 This repo contains tools I use to manage my github repos.
 The scripts are written in Python 3.
 See the Github-Classroom-Utilities folder for more scripts written by [Christopher Cannon](https://github.com/ccannon94/github-classroom-utilties)

 ### WorkFlow
-Previously I was just making changes to the main branch as students worked to provide feedback.
+- Previously I was just making changes to the main branch as students worked to provide feedback.
 This occasionally caused some conflicts that had to be resolved.
 This semester I am going to try a bit of a different process whereby I provide all feedback in a separate branch.

-Workflow:
+- (June 2021) Updated the process to rename the feedback branch thereby keeping a backup of it allowing the process to be completed multiple times.

+**Workflow:**
 1. Create Assignment in github Classroom and share assignment link with class.
 2. Students work on Assignment.
     * Students create assignment via link.